Largest City - New York

 Some of these inspirational, all-American landscapes include the Great Appalachian Valley in eastern New York, the stunning Adirondack Mountains in the west, the Catskill Mountains, the Hudson River, and the nearby, breathtaking Niagara Falls waterfalls.
 Besides visiting and experiencing the beautiful New York nature scene, a few other incredibly fun and exciting things to do in New York include: visiting a wide range of cultural attractions and historic landmarks (such as the famous Statue of Liberty on Ellis Island, the Empire State Building, Carnegie Hall, Times Square, Central Park, and the Radio City Music Hall in Manhattan), experiencing world-class shopping and cutting-edge fashion (at locations such as the Manhattan Mall and The Shops at Columbus Circle), visiting famous museums and art galleries of all kinds (like the Metropolitan Museum of Art and Madame Tussauds Wax Museum), enjoying first-class entertainment in internationally-acclaimed comedy clubs and performance venues (such as Broadway), and mingling throughout the night with socialites visiting this city from around the globe just to experience first-hand it’s world-class night-clubs (which are sure to be pulsating the energizing sounds of every human genre of music under the sun)!

-For more information and to search schools in New York, and to contact them for free for further information, please visit the Study in the USA School Search.
+For more information and to search schools to study in New York, and to contact them for free for further information, please visit the Study in the USA School Search.